 Keep in mind that you can only choose one checkbox in a row out of the two for ‘Within Item Restrictions’ and ‘Without Item Restrictions’.

 This column lets you take actions on Items or Packages that are assigned to the Custom Role user.
-In the above visual, if you select the ‘Assigned To This User’ checkbox, the user will be able to view all Assets that have been assigned to them.
+In the above visual, if you select the ‘Only Self’ checkbox, the user will be able to view all Assets that have been assigned to them.

-In case you select ‘None’ when specifying Item Restrictions, the role will be able to view all Assets without any limitations.
-However, in case you select the above option of ‘Assigned To This User’, then preference will be given to this option.
+Note: In case you don’t select Item Restrictions, the role will be able to view all Assets without any limitations.
+However, in case you select the above option of ‘Items assigned to self’, then preference will be given to this option.
 This means that the user will be able to only view Assets assigned to them, even if the role has no item restrictions applied to it.

-This may look confusing but is fairly simple once you get the hang of it.
-Whenever the ‘For This User’ column is introduced, it means that in addition to carrying out the action for other users, the user can now also do so for himself.
+Whenever the ‘For What Items’ column is introduced, it means that in addition to carrying out the action for other users, the user can now also define restrictions.

 Let’s break the above visual into two parts to better understand the set of actions it allows the role to take:

 The first set of actions available to the role are highlighted above.
-The role can take any of the two actions, in this case, using the ‘For This User’ column:
+The role can take any of the two actions:

-- Check-in items for themselves within the set Item Restrictions
+- Reserve items for themselves within the set Item Restrictions

-- Check-in items for themselves without being limited by Item Restrictions
+- Reserve items for themselves without being limited by Item Restrictions

 Similarly, let’s look at the set of permissions available when checking out Assets for better understanding: